Speaker Quality Compared

 Floorstanders

-TV3: less clear, more processed and artificial.
+TV: less clear, more processed and artificial.
+It was configured with these settings.

 Mac: same clear, but lower volume, and it doesn’t fill the room the way the Echo does.
 You can even hear the Echo clearly from the next room, while you can hear the Mac only in the same room.
 As an aside, if you don’t have an Echo, try using your Macbook Pro as a speaker — it’s suprisingly better than what you’d expect from a laptop speaker and would meet some people’s needs.

-iPhone: less clear, more processed, narrow soundstage.
+iPhone: less loud, less clear, more processed, narrow soundstage, too little bass.

 Pixel: less volume, less clear, missing bass.
 I never thought I'd say the iPhone has good bass, clarity and loudness.